Forecast Encompassing Tests for the Expected Shortfall: Theory

 with $\Omega_n(\theta^\ast_n) = \Lambda_n^{-1}(\theta^\ast_n) \, \Sigma_n(\theta^\ast_n) \, \Lambda_n^{-1}(\theta^\ast_n)$, where $\Lambda_n(\theta^\ast_n) = $, and $\Sigma_n(\theta^\ast_n) = \frac{1}{n} \sum_{t=m}^{T-1} \mathbb{E} \left[ \psi \big( Y_{t+1}, g^q_t( \beta^\ast_n) , g^e_t( \eta^\ast_n) \big) \cdot \psi \big( Y_{t+1}, g^q_t( \beta^\ast_n) , g^e_t( \eta^\ast_n) \big)^\top \right]$.
 Furthermore, the components of $\Lambda_n(\theta^\ast_n)$ are given by

-where $H^q_{t} (\beta)$ and $H^e_{t} ( \eta)$ are the Hessian matrices of $g_t^q(\beta)$ and $g_t^e(\eta)$ respectively. \end{proposition} The proof is given in Appendix \ref{sec:Proofs}.
-The two preceding propositions extend the asymptotic theory of \cite{Patton2019} to the case of possibly misspecified models, and the misspecification theory for linear models of \cite{DimiBayer2019} to non-linear models.
+where $H^q_{t} (\beta)$ and $H^e_{t} ( \eta)$ are the Hessian matrices of $g_t^q(\beta)$ and $g_t^e(\eta)$ respectively. \end{proposition} The two preceding propositions extend the asymptotic theory of \cite{Patton2019} to the case of possibly misspecified models, and the misspecification theory for linear models of \cite{BayerDimi2019} to nonlinear models.
 The proofs in Appendix \ref{sec:Proofs} combine, extend and go along the lines of the ideas of \cite{Engle2004} and \cite{Patton2019}.
 The conditions closely resemble the regularity conditions of \cite{Patton2019}.
 As we further allow for model misspecification, we impose the unique minimization condition \ref{cond:UniqueMinimum} and slightly strengthen the moment conditions \ref{cond:MomentCondition}.
 In the baseline case of linear encompassing link functions $g^q$ and $g^e$, the required moment conditions simplify to those given in \cite{BayerDimi2019}.

-We now turn to the asymptotic distribution of the respective Wald statistics of the three ES encompassing tests proposed in Section \ref{sec:EncompassingTestsES} under the null hypothesis.
-This result follows directly from \Cref{prop:Consistency} and \Cref{prop:AsymptoticNormality}.